pcwalton/pcwalton.github.com/_posts/2022-08-19-introducing-cxx-async.md

 categories:
 ---

+*Update 9/6/2022: Fixed a potential use-after-free on the C++ side if the future got dropped.
+Thanks to David Tolnay for pointing this out.*

 I'm happy to announce a new Rust crate that I've been working on for a while at Meta: [`cxx-async`]. `cxx-async` is an extension to the [`cxx`] crate that allows for bidirectional interoperability between C++ coroutines and asynchronous Rust functions.
 With it, you can `await` C++ coroutines and `co_await` Rust functions; as much as possible, everything "just works".
 The biggest practical benefit of C++ coroutine interoperability is *elimination of awkward callback patterns when interfacing with C++*.

 Let's build a simple service to demonstrate this.
 Suppose we want to build a Rust service that uses the C `stb_image` and `stb_image_write` libraries to convert JPEG images to PNG[^1].
 (Note: Don't expose the `stb_image` libraries to untrusted input in a real application, as they aren't designed to be secure.
 They just have a simple API that's good for demonstration.)
 We might use the Tokio libraries to make a service like this: